opengeospatial/ets-archetype-testng/src/site/markdown/index.md

     mvn archetype:generate -B \
         -DarchetypeGroupId=org.opengis.cite \
         -DarchetypeArtifactId=ets-archetype-testng \
-        -DarchetypeVersion=2.5 \
+        -DarchetypeVersion=2.6 \
         -Dets-code=abc10 \
         -DartifactId=ets-abc10 \
         -Dpackage=org.opengis.cite.abc10

 Once the initial test suite has been created it must be modified to cover the specific test requirements of interest.
-See the [TestNG Developer Guide](http://opengeospatial.github.io/teamengine/testng.html) for more information about how to get started.
+See [Conformance Testing with TestNG, Part 1](http://opengeospatial.github.io/teamengine/testng-essentials.html) for more information about how to get started.